It’s a Choice

 I read a post circulating that said that every day is Valentine’s Day when you are with someone you really love.
 This, I say, is just not true.
 Every day is Valentine’s Day is a lie.

-The longer I am married and just the longer I am alive, I am convinced more and more that love is not a feeling but rather, mostly just a choice.
+The longer I am married and the longer I am alive, I am convinced more and more that love is not a feeling but rather a choice.
 Every day is not Valentine’s Day.
 Every day is a choice.

 When we are first falling in love with someone, there are events in our lives that we cannot imagine will ever take place.
-When I was looking dreamy eyed at my boyfriend (now husband) I couldn’t picture being in a hospital bathroom and calling him for help because I had just had our first baby and needed help changing the diaper you wear when you are still bleeding after labor.
+When I was looking dreamy eyed at my boyfriend (now husband) I couldn’t picture being in a hospital bathroom.
+I never imagined calling him for help because I had just had our first baby and needed help changing my diaper when I was still bleeding after labor.

 I couldn’t anticipate the phone call that let us know one of his brothers had been in an accident that would leave him paralyzed.
 I couldn’t foresee the phone call from my dad to come as soon as possible and finding my mom unable to walk in the hallway.
 We would later find out she had Parkinson’s disease.
 How about the day the tractor battery blew up in my dad’s face?
 Or the day the pediatric neurologist looked at me and asked, “Has anyone ever told you that she may be on the autism spectrum?”
 These are just a few examples.
 And my husband and I aren’t even 40 yet.
 We have been married for 14 years.